New year, new you! Read on for everything you need to know about the Shu Uemura Ultimate Reset Giveaway.

 We’ve all seen ads for miracle supplements that claim to make hair grow six inches within just a few weeks.
 If those claims seem too good to be true, it’s because they are—but that doesn’t mean you should toss all of your vitamins in the trash.

 While there is no magic hair growth pill, there are certain supplements that can help hair feel stronger and make it less prone to breakage.
-Biotin is a vitamin often recommended by stylist if you’re looking to strengthen your hair.
+Biotin is the vitamin often recommended by stylist if you’re looking to strengthen your hair.

 We know, cutting your hair doesn’t seem like it can possibly make it grow longer—but hear us out.
 While cutting your hair won’t actually make it grow, a cut can prevent split ends and breakage from becoming a major issue.
 Once your ends are split, there is no way to repair them.
 There are a few items on the market that can act as a temporary fix for frayed ends, but “temporary” is the key word here.
 The only way to get rid of split ends is to cut them off.

 If you’re concerned about losing any length, ask your stylist for a dusting.
 Dusting is a technique that allows stylists to only get rid of your split ends.
 You may lose a tiny bit of length, but you will thank yourself in the long run.
 A dusting will prevent you from having to get rid of several inches of damaged hair when your split ends begin to move up your hair shaft.

 Sleep your way to better hair!
 This swap is so simple, you’ll be upset you didn’t hear about it sooner.
 Ditch your regular cotton pillowcases for luxurious feeling satin pillowcases.
 Cotton is a deceptively rough fabric and will cause breakage as you toss and turn in your sleep.
 In contrast, your locks will glide over your new satin pillowcase without a snag in sight.